icelam/hk-top-news/README.md

 You will need to register a News API key and add it to `.env` file's `REACT_APP_NEWS_API_KEY` variable.

+## Note ##

+This is an experiment branch.
+Not until the API endpoint `/everything` supports filtering by country (or I manage to figure out how to filter yahoo.com.hk and appledaily.com.hk), it cannot be put to production.

+***

 ## Node version ##
 * Developed using Node.js 10.x